-Will you need to take out Insurance?
+Will you need to take out insurance?

-It's also a good idea to use the loan calculator provided below to calculate how much you'll be paying back on a weekly, fortnightly or monthly basis.
+It's also a good idea to use the loan calculator below to calculate how much you'll be paying back on a weekly, fortnightly or monthly basis.
 In order to get the best deal, the calculator also gives you a comparison feature for various loan options.Back to top